andreif/vsix-makeup/README.md

 ## Usage

 1. Open a workspace containing a Makefile
-2. Find the "Make Targets" view in the Explorer sidebar
+2. **Sidebar view**: Find the "Make Targets" view in the Explorer sidebar and click any target
-3. Click on any target to execute it
+3. **Inline buttons**: Open the Makefile in the editor - clickable "▶ Run" buttons appear above each target
 4. Use the refresh button to reload targets